creature/piccle/NOTES.md

 - Right now, you're in the middle of doing things in a parse-then-generate cycle.
 The parser is probably fully working.
   It also generates subindex pages, and canonical pages for photos.
 These are reasonably well-advanced.
   Your sensible next steps will probably be:
+  - Figure out what's causing some photo pages to slow down (and speed it up)
+    - ifEqual is definitely a partial culprit; refactor that out.
+  - Add ordering to all the various substreams.
+  - Add link prev next on photo pages.
+  - Add link back to home page on subindex page.
   - Check whether individual photos have been changed since the filesystem date before generating subpages.
-  - Add date metadata to extractor.
   - Generate an RSS feed.
   - Add opengraph tags.
     - Requires configuring a URL for it.
-  - Add link prev next on photo pages.
-  - Add link back to home page on photo page.
   - Add an events stream
   - Add a location stream
-  - Figure out what's causing some photo pages to slow down (and speed it up)
-  - Figure out what to do about 1970 datestamp.
   - Update the photo update method so it also REMOVES keywords from files.
     - Store changed MD5 hashes, generate redirect pages for those.
   - Add a cleanup function that removes old images/HTML.